-Skip trowel texture is a type of wall finish that is often used in residential and commercial buildings.
+Skip trowel texture is a type of wall and ceiling finish often used in residential and commercial buildings.
 It is created by applying a thin layer of joint compound to the surface of the wall and then running a trowel over it in a skipping motion.

 This produces a textured finish that can be left as is or painted over.